 One of the strategies heavily depends on self-training.
 With no human interactions, collecting a large number of samples becomes economically feasible.
 With this huge volume of samples, we can discover the fundamental rules in performing tasks.
 When present with target goals, we use this knowledge with planning to complete them.

 During training, we may optionally present a goal for the robot arms to achieve.
 This goal is not necessarily similar to our final goal which may be too hard and require human involvement to complete.
 This hurts the self-training progress and reduces the amount of data collected.
 Therefore, we may present the self-training arms for a much easier goal.
 Or simply try out pre-programmed semi-random actions.
 Intuitively, if children can learn enough basic skills, they can utilize them through planning to solve complex problems.

 Another strategy is to train the robot with minimum expert demonstrations.
 This jumpstarts the initial policy search so we would not wander in the wild for too long.
-But more important, this produces expert demonstrations which we can use to develop the model in the model-based learning or the reward functions in the inverse reinforcement learning.
+But more importantly, this produces expert demonstrations which we can use to develop the model in model-based learning or the reward functions in inverse reinforcement learning.